KrosTransformers/TransformersBank/README.md

 4. Add references of Data, Core projects to WebApi project.

-5. Add nuget EF6 to WebApi
+5. Add nuget EF6 to WebApi and Core.

+6. Add reference of Data to Core.